peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 **Managing Context**

 You might be wondering how many docs, or how big those docs can be when adding these to your context?
-Amazon Q CLI provides 200K tokens for your "context window".
+Amazon Q CLI provides 200K tokens for your **"context window"**.
 As you add more context in your Amazon Q CLI sessions, you will start to use up this.
-Managing your "context window" is therefore important and will ensure that you have consistent and good outcomes when using Amazon Q CLI.
-This lab will look at some of the options and strategies you can use.
+Managing your **"context window"** is therefore important and will ensure that you have consistent and good outcomes when using Amazon Q CLI.
+This next lab will look at some of the options and strategies you can use.

 ---

 *Context usage*

-You can check your current "context window" by using the "/usage" command.
+You can check your current **"context window"** by using the **"/usage"** command.
 When you run this on a new chat session, with no markdown docs added to the context, you will see something like the following:

 ```
 > /usage